AKRGames/GoAnimate-2016-Offline/README.md

 Further information is inside this long repository.

 ## About the creator
 The creator of this improvement of Wrapper: Offline is MapidsFanAnimate2006#2658.
-He puts the first letter of each word capitalized, i guess.
+He puts the first letter of each word capitalized, I guess.